 East Central College is second-ranked of all the two-year and community colleges in the state of Missouri according to the financial website WalletHub.
 WalletHub based its findings on the costs of tuition and fees and the quality of education.

 In its 2020 Best & Worst Community Colleges study, WalletHub evaluated nearly 700 two-year and community colleges nationwide, including the 13 in Missouri, on three key dimensions — cost and financing, education outcomes, and career outcomes.

-The dimensions were determined through 18 in depth metrics, such as average amount of financial aid received, availability of employment services for students, and rates of retention, graduation and transfers.
+The dimensions were determined through 18 in-depth metrics, such as the average amount of financial aid received, availability of employment services for students, and rates of retention, graduation, and transfers.

 The findings show that ECC ranks second among “two-year” colleges, but first among traditional community colleges in Missouri.